wandb/docs/docs/guides/launch/setup_launch.md

 ## Configure a launch agent

 <!-- Start -->
 W&B Launch uses a launch agent to poll one or more launch queues for launch jobs.
-The launch agent will remove launch jobs from the queue (FIFO) and execute them based on the queue configuration and the agent configuration file you define in a YAML file called `launch-config.yaml`.
+The launch agent will remove launch jobs from the queue (FIFO) and execute them based on the queue's target resource (defined in the W&B App UI) and the agent configuration file you define in a YAML file called `launch-config.yaml`.
 By default, the agent configuration file is stored in `~/.config/wandb/launch-config.yaml`.

 When the launch agent removes a launch job from the queue, it will build a container image for that launch job.
 By default, W&B will build the image with Docker.
 See the [Container builder section](#container-builder-options) for alternative Docker image builders.